-Employees who wish to explore the possibility of an accommodation for a disability as defined by the American's with Disabilities Act (ADA) should contact their agency's Disability Services Coordinator.
-The approval of SPF Absence does not indicate, and should not be interpreted to indicate that you are regarded by the commonwealth as having a disability as defined by the ADA.
+Employees who wish to explore the possibility of an accommodation for a disability should contact their agency's Disability Services Coordinator.
+The approval of SPF Absence does not indicate, and should not be interpreted to indicate that you are regarded by the commonwealth as having a disability as defined by the Americans with Disabilities Act (ADA).